Lightweight frame, easy to maneuver. Tires are designed for varied terrain. Comfortable seats and handlebars.

 Experienced riders should find it easy to assemble.
 Stylish appearance.
 Spring gel saddles very comfortable for longer rides.

-21 gear system may be too complicated for some riders.
+21-gear system may be too complicated for some riders.
 Original tires are not high quality, prone to flats.
-Assembly guide not easy to interpret.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.